ibbles/LearningUnreal/Deprecated.md

 # Property
-When a [[Propery]] has been deprecated any use of it in a Blueprint will result in a warning.
+When a [[Property]] has been deprecated any use of it in a Blueprint will result in a warning.

 (Are deprecated properties still serialized?)